Chrysanthus-Jumaa/Frameworks_Assignment/README.md

 pip install streamlit pandas matplotlib wordcloud
 Or use the requirements.txt file provided.

-🧪 Notes on Data Cleaning
+### 🧪 Notes on Data Cleaning
 Extracted publish_year from publish_time using pd.to_datetime
 Removed nulls and duplicates
 Standardized journal and source names
 Exported final dataset with index=False to avoid extra columns
 Saved as cord19_cleaned.csv for use in the dashboard

-🧠 Built With
+### 🧠 Built With
 Streamlit — for interactive dashboards
 Pandas — for data manipulation
 Matplotlib — for custom visualizations
 WordCloud — for title-based summaries

-👤 Author
+### 👤 Author
-Chrysanthus Analytical, detail-oriented, and passionate about reproducible data science workflows.
+Chrysanthus Jumaa - Analytical, detail-oriented, and passionate about reproducible data science workflows.
 Built this dashboard to explore metadata-rich datasets with clarity and creativity.

-📜 License
+### 📜 License
 This project is licensed under the MIT License — feel free to use, modify, and share.

-🗂️ Acknowledgments
+### 🗂️ Acknowledgments
 The CORD-19 dataset by Semantic Scholar
 Streamlit community for dashboard inspiration
 Matplotlib and WordCloud contributors for visualization tools